v2sCollections/Constellation/README.md

 - Show all inventories in the bottom panel, including mass and an indicator in which direction you are currently transferring
 - Show category summarized mass
 - List navigation keys Page-Up, Page-Down, Home and End for fast navigation
-- Mass-transfer of a single category from/to container, from/to ship or buy/sell for trading!
-(Includes options to skip equipped, favorites and specific items)
+- Mass transfer of a single category from/to container, from/to ship or buy/sell for trading!
+(Includes options to skip equipped, favorites, and specific items)
-- Press CTRL or SHIFT key and click to directly transfer/buy/sell one item or all items - without quantity popup!
+- Press the CTRL or SHIFT key and click to directly transfer/buy/sell one item or all items - without quantity popup!
 - Bigger scrollbar, so it's easier to grab it.
 - Change the font or font size (If you don't like the ALL UPPERCASE style.
 I recommend font number 3!)
 - Configurable mouse wheel scroll amount of lists